chiangyaw/pc-cspm-training/B02-AttackPathAnalysis.md

     * Is there a malware in this S3 bucket?
     * Is there any PII data in this S3 bucket as well?

+With Attack Path policies, users are able to focus on prioritized alerts that increase the likelihood of a security breach.
+Also, with the information and investigation capabilities provided by Prisma Cloud, Security team can easily identify the risks involved and remediate the risks accordingly.

+Once you are done reviewing the attack path alert details, you can continue to the next section [here](/B03-IdentityRisks.md).